Scottish Towns & Cities

 1. Visit Arthur’s Seat

 One of the most famous landmarks in Edinburgh is Arthur's Seat.
 This famous vantage point offers stunning views over the whole city and further afield.
 If you’re a fan of walking or hikes, this is an absolute must if you’re planning to visit Edinburgh in the near future.
 Don't worry if you're not used to walking long distances, the trip to the top is achievable by most without any prior training.
 Take your time and enjoy the views along the way.
 Once you're at the top you won't be disappointed!
+We've also written a walking guide to Arthur's Seat, it's well-worth a read if you're planning on going.

 2. Experience the Inspector Rebus Tour